Mulago Foundation

-The Mulago Foundation is a private foundation focused on high impact philanthropy: investing in charities and philanthropic opportunities that have the highest impact.
-The foundation was originally envisioned by Rainer Arnhold, a San Francisco pediatrician and philanthropist, who taught at Mulago Hospital, Uganda.
+The Mulago Foundation is an American private foundation and philanthropic organization that funds nonprofits through grants, debt or equity investment.
+The foundation was originally envisioned by Rainer Arnhold, a San Francisco paediatrician and philanthropist, who taught at Mulago Hospital, Uganda.
 The foundation was officially created by his brother Henry Arnhold after Rainer Arnhold's death in 1993.

 Operations

 Criteria for funding organizations

 The Foundation's stated goal is to identify and invest in the highest impact giving opportunities.
 On their "How we fund" page, they write that they are looking for three things: a priority problem, a scalable solution, and an organization that can deliver.
-Once they identify an organization they wish to fund, they provide unrestricted and continued funding.
-Unlike most foundations, the Mulago Foundation does not accept or solicit proposals, but rather, the foundation itself tries to locate organizations to give to.
+Once they identify an organization they wish to fund through their fellowships, they provide unrestricted and continued funding.
+The Mulago Foundation does not currently accept or solicit proposals.
+The foundation itself tries to locate organizations to give to through their own network and referrals.
+The main way they start funding organizations is through their two Fellowship programs - the Rainer Arnhold Fellowship focused on poverty solutions and the Henry Arnhold Fellowship focused on climate solutions.

 Organizations funded by Mulago

-As of August 2012, the Mulago Foundation website listed about 30 organizations funded by the foundation.
-These included the Abdul Latif Jameel Poverty Action Lab and Innovations for Poverty Action, which are two of the foremost organizations that use randomized controlled trials and other methods to evaluate the effectiveness of poverty alleviation programs and other programs aimed at helping poor people.
-Also on the list were VillageReach (which charity evaluator GiveWell listed as its top rated charity from 2009 to November 2011), Living Goods (which has been profiled in many media outlets), Bridge International Academies (a for-profit company focused on low-cost private education in the developing world), Peepul India (that works to improve learning in government education systems in India), mothers2mothers, KOMAZA, D-Rev, Samasource, VisionSpring, Root Capital, Muso, and The MicroDreams Foundation.

-Organizations listed as of December 2022 include Babban Gona, Blue Ventures, Bridges to Prosperity, Development Media International, Digital Green, Foundation for Ecological Security, Friendship Bench, Global Forest Watch, Kheyti, Mountain Hazelnuts, Nudge Institute, One Acre Fund, SaveLIFE Foundation, Ubongo Learning, Urgewald and Youth Impact.
+As of May 2024, the Mulago Foundation website listed about 80 organizations include Babban Gona, Blue Ventures, Bridges to Prosperity, Dost, Development Media International, Digital Green, Educate Girls, Food for Education, Foundation for Ecological Security, Friendship Bench, Global Forest Watch, Kheyti, Medha, Noora Health, One Acre Fund, Planet Indonesia, SaveLIFE Foundation, Ubongo Learning, Urgewald and Youth Impact.